CoderDojo/htmlgamedev/soccer-game/001 Build the webpage/readme.md

 <h1 id="mainTitle"> </h1>
 ````

-To style this tag h1 you can use simply use the tag name followed by
-`#` and the id value so its
+To style this tag h1 you can use simply use the tag name followed by a hash "#" and the id value so its

 ````css